 Tim Gill is a Colorado native, entrepreneur, and activist for positive social change who actively supports equal rights and opportunity for every citizen.
-He works to counter discrimination based on sexual orientation and gender expression and his foundation has been a major factor in advancing equality and human rights for the LGBT community across the nation.
+He works to counter discrimination based on sexual orientation and gender expression and his foundation has been a major factor in advancing equality and human rights for the LGBTQ community across the nation.
 A recipient of the University of Colorado Distinguished Service Award in 1996, Gill endowed the Tim Gill Professorship in Infectious Diseases in 1998.

 The Professorship was established to support HIV research at the University of Colorado and to promote HIV education at the University and within the Colorado community.
 This Professorship is currently held by Division Head Dr. Eric Poeschla, who leads an NIH-funded research program that investigates the processes by which HIV and other viruses replicate, affect the immune system, and are countered by the immune system.